 Another change is that small cans of refrigerant (less than two pounds) must now have self-sealing valves to prevent unused refrigerant from escaping into the atmosphere.

-Information about taking the 609 Certification test can be found on the MACS website.
+Information about taking the 609 Certification test can be found on the EPA website.